Memories of an Old House in Columbia Tusculum

 Efforts to change zoning were impossible because there were already pre-existing apartments on the street.
 You can see the old Victorian home at the end of Roche’s finger in the picture.
 Well, we know the sad end of that story!”

-Here’s a newspaper article from 1978 that Valerie kept, with the headline “TORCHES AND PITCHFORKS.”
+A newspaper article from 1978 that Valerie kept has the headline “TORCHES AND PITCHFORKS.”
 It describes the fight to save the the old Gothic home where the three sisters once lived:

 A band of aroused Columbia Tusculum residents won a skirmish against a bulldozer Wednesday night in their battle to block a condominium development.
 An estimated 30 residents surrounded and stopped the bulldozer which was trying to make it’s way from Tusculum avenue up a hillside that backs up to Alms Park.